 HPV infection causes cervical cancer

-Most HPV infections go away on their own as the immune system controls the infection.
-When a high-risk HPV infection lasts for many years, it can lead to changes in the cervical cells that, if untreated, can become cancer.
+Nearly all people who are sexually active will become infected with HPV at some point in their lives.
+Most HPV infections go away on their own within a year or two as the immune system controls the infection.
+These short-term infections do not cause cancer.
+When a high-risk HPV infection lasts for years, it can lead to changes in the cervical cells, resulting in a precancerous lesion.
+If the precancerous lesion is not found and removed, it may eventually develop into cervical cancer.

-• Take medicine to suppress your immune response, such as to prevent organ rejection after a transplant, to treat an autoimmune disease, or to treat cancer.
+• take medicine to suppress your immune response, such as to prevent organ rejection after a transplant, to treat an autoimmune disease, or to treat cancer

 Learn about different tools to help you quit smoking and how to use them.